 Dulany Leahy Curtis & Brophy Listed by qilin Ransomware Group

-On June 10, 2026, the qilin ransomware group added the law firm Dulany Leahy Curtis & Brophy to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack on the firm.
+On June 10, 2026, the qilin ransomware group added the law firm Dulany Leahy Curtis & Brophy to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack on the firm.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates the firm’s data appeared on the qilin leak portal hosted on the dark web.
 The listing includes samples of allegedly stolen internal documents, though the exact volume and full list of contents have not been independently verified by third parties.
 No specific count of affected individuals has been released by the firm or the attackers.
 The breach follows the group’s typical pattern of encrypting victim systems, exfiltrating selected files beforehand, and then publishing a sample to pressure payment.